silnrsi/font-ramsina/documentation/source/productsite/features.md

-Idiqlat is an OpenType-enabled font family that supports the East Syriac style of the Syriac script.
+EastSyriacMarcusNew is an OpenType-enabled font family that supports the East Syriac style of the Syriac script.
 It includes a number of optional features that may be useful or required for particular uses or languages.
 This document lists all the available features.

 These OpenType features are primarily specified using four-letter tags (e.g. 'cv38').
 For more information on how to access OpenType features in specific environments and applications, see [Using Font Features](https://software.sil.org/fonts/features).

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
-For a more concise example of how to use Idiqlat as a web font see [Idiqlat Webfont Example](../web/Idiqlat-webfont-example.html).
+For a more concise example of how to use EastSyriacMarcusNew as a web font see [EastSyriacMarcusNew Webfont Example](../web/EastSyriacMarcusNew-webfont-example.html).
 For detailed information see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*